 What does the standard require?

 The proposed rules would set separate standards for power plants fueled by natural gas and coal.
 New, large plants (roughly 100 MW or larger) fueled by natural gas could emit no more than 1,000 pounds of carbon dioxide per megawatt-hour (MWh) of electricity produced, which is achievable with the latest combined cycle technology .
 Smaller natural gas plants, which tend to be less efficient and operate less frequently, would have to achieve a less stringent rate of 1,100 lbs CO2/MWh.
 Coal plants would have two compliance options, either of which would require the use of CCS technology.
 Under one option, coal plants would have to begin using CCS soon after startup to achieve a 12-month average emission rate of 1,100 lbs CO2/MWh.
 Alternatively, coal plants could begin using CCS within seven years of startup to achieve a seven-year average emission rate of between 1,000 and 1,050 lbs CO2/MWh, with EPA inviting comment as to the final standard within that range.
-CCS is not yet in use at any commercial-scale power plants , but is currently being built into large coal plants in Kemper County, Mississippi and Saskatchewan, Canada.
+CCS is in use at a commercial-scale power plant in Saskatchewan, Canada, and will be employed at two commercial-scale power projects under construction in Kemper County, Mississippi and in Thompsons, Texas.
 CCS technology is also in place in several industrial facilities, some of which generate as much carbon dioxide as a commercial-scale power plant.

 A handful of states already have greenhouse gas limits in place for electricity generation.
 California, Oregon, and Washington all have limits of 1,100 lbs CO2/MWh.
 New York has a stricter limit of 925 lbs CO2/MWh.
 If finalized, EPA’s proposed standard would supersede the standards in California, Oregon, and Washington, while New York would be able to maintain its stricter standard since the Clean Air Act allows states to go beyond the federal standard.